Address

 45.150963124307, 14.601538181305

-Level of difficulty 3 paddles | Gastronomy 2 pitchers | Length 6.7 km | Time 1.5 - 2 hours
+Level of difficulty 3 | Gastronomy 2 | Length 6.7 km | Time 1.5 - 2 hours

 The Soline Bay is known for its black healing mud and also reveals incredibly turquoise water on sunny days.
-Nevertheless, here you are away from mass tourism and can enjoy paddling through the spacious salt water pool and towards the sea.
+Nevertheless, here you are away from mass tourism and can enjoy paddling through the spacious salt water basin and towards the sea.

 General information